MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 You can use Group Policy or an MDM solution like Intune to configure Delivery Optimization.

-You will find the Delivery Optimization settings in Group Policy under **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization**.
+You'll find the Delivery Optimization settings in Group Policy under **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization**.

 Starting with Microsoft Intune version 1902, you can set many Delivery Optimization policies as a profile, which you can then apply to groups of devices.
 For more information, see [Delivery Optimization settings in Microsoft Intune](/mem/intune/configuration/delivery-optimization-windows).